SECP Registered 1,323 New Companies - UrduPoint

 SECP Registered 1,323 New Companies

-The Securities and Exchange Commission of Pakistan (SECP) had registered 1,323 new companies during the month of May, 2019
+The Securities and Exchange Commission of Pakistan (SECP) has registered 1,323 new companies in month of May

-As compared to the corresponding month of last financial year, it represented a 21 percent growth, raising the number of registered companies to 100,532.
+As compared to the corresponding month of last financial year, it represents a 21 percent growth, raising the number of registered companies to 1,00,532, a landmark achievement.

-The massive increase was the result of the SECP's various reforms measures including introduction of simplified combined process for name reservation and incorporation, one window facility for company incorporation along with NTN generation, reduction in fee and assistance provided by facilitation wings at major CROs.
+The massive increase was the result of the SECP's various reforms measures, like introduction of simplified combined process for name reservation and incorporation, one window facility for company incorporation along with NTN generation, reduction in fee and assistance provided by facilitation wings at major CROs.

 Around 73 percent companies were registered as private limited companies, while around 24 percent were registered as single-member companies.